 6. Replacement of siding and roofing shingles.

 The above are a few of the exempted areas of the UCC Code requirements but may require a Township Zoning permit.
-Please call the Township Office to verify that any proposed project that you may be contemplating will meet the current requirements of the UCC regulations (PA Construction Codes) and the Zoning Ordinance of Middle Paton Township.
+Please call the Township Office to verify that any proposed project that you may be contemplating will meet the current requirements of the UCC regulations (PA Construction Codes) and the Zoning Ordinance of Middle Paxton Township.

 For a more information on any of the permitting requirements and process, please call the Township Office during normal business hours.
 (717) 921-8128.